 Depending on your needs, you may combine services from both on-premises and off-premises resources to accelerate time-to-market for new offerings, while balancing development costs.

-No longer restricted to launching monolith applications, you may deploy standalone micro-services that complement and enhance your main offerings.
+No longer restricted to launching monolith applications, you can also deploy standalone micro-services that complement and enhance your main offerings.
 Forget the long deployment cycles and welcome agility.

 Hybrid cloud architecture’s “silver lining” is compelling.
 But no transformational process is without its challenges.
 When it comes to hybrid cloud migration, three critical success factors should be taken into consideration.